muratkeremozcan/cctdd/ch02-CardContent/CardContent.md

 ## Summary

-Here are the Red Green Refactor cycles we went through while creating the component.

 <br />

 We started with a minimal test that renders the component (Red 1)

 We added the function component to make it green (Green1)

-We added a test to `cy.contains("div", "hello")` verify the render (Green 1)
+We added a test to verify the render (Green 1)

 <br />